algorand/conduit/docs/Docker.md

 ## Run with conduit.yml

-With `conduit.yml` in your current working directory, launch the container:
+With `conduit.yml` in your current working directory, it can be mounted directoy to `/data/conduit.yml`.
+This is good for testing and some deployments which override the starting round.
+For a more complete deployment see the next section for how to mount the entire data directory.

+Mount `conduit.yml` with the following command:
 ```
 docker run -it -v $(pwd)/conduit.yml:/data/conduit.yml algorand/conduit
 ```